rollkit/celestia-da/specs/src/celestia-da.md

 ### Submit

-Submit submits blobs and returns their ids and proofs.
+Submit submits blobs and returns their ids and proofs using `DefaultSubmitOptions`.

 The implementation calls [blob.Submit](https://docs.celestia.org/api/v0.11.0-rc13/#blob.Submit) RPC method on the Celestia Node API.

-Currently `DefaultSubmitOptions` are used, i.e. default values for `Fee` and `GasLimit`.
+`DefaultSubmitOptions` uses default values for `Fee` and `GasLimit`.

 TODO: Allow `SubmitOptions` to be passed in to the Submit method.